 The first documented Filipinos landed at Morro Bay in Upper California on October 18, 1587.
 They were part of the Manila Galleon Trade, the Nuestra Señora de Buena Esperanza, that came from Portuguese Macao en route to Acapulco, Mexico.

 Two years before they arrived, Captain Pedro de Unamuno led Manila’s voyage to Acapulco in 1585.
 Details of his voyage revealed the Filipino landing in Morro Bay.

 The “Luzones Indios”

 Spanish explorer Ferdinand Magellan landed at Homonhon Island, the Philippines, in 1521.
-It began the colonization of the country as well as the use of “Indios” (Christian natives of the lowest ranks) as crew for the Spanish exploration.
+It began the colonization of the country and the use of “Indios” (Christian natives of the lowest ranks) as crew for the Spanish exploration.

 The goods came from Macao, China, which was leased as a trading post to the Portuguese.
-Hired as the crew was “Luzones Indios” or local Filipinos from Luzon.
+Hired as the crew was “Luzones Indios,” or local Filipinos from Luzon.
 [Keat Gin, p537]

 Francisco Gali and Pedro de Unamuno

 In 1585, Archbishop Pedro Moya de Contreras, colonial administrator of the “New Spain,” commissioned Francisco Gali to survey the Californian coast.
 However, Gali died in Manila that year.
 Pedro de Unamuno, also a sailor, was left with the task.

 He was told never to detour in a Portuguese-Chinese territory.
 However, merchants in Acapulco gave him money to buy goods in China via Macao, China, and forced to detour.
 [SWHQ, 1918]

 Nuestra Señora de Buena Esperanza

 The Portuguese authorities in Macao seized his two ships, leaving him and his crew trapped in China.
 The Real Audiencia of Manila sought the arrest of Unamuno for disobedience.
-Fortunately, two Franciscans priests wanted to return to Mexico.
+Fortunately, two Franciscan priests wanted to return to Mexico.

 The priests loaned Captain Unamuno money to buy a small Portuguese-built ship in Macao, christened Nuestra Señora de Buena Esperanza (Our Lady of Good Hope).

 Landing at Morro Bay